BinduSatya/GOPURAM/backend/README.md

 - All controllers catch errors and return appropriate HTTP status and messages.
 - Auth middleware returns 401 for unauthorized access.
+- Validation errors and missing resources return 400/404 status codes.

+---

+## Real-Time Chat

+- **Socket.io** is used for real-time messaging.
+- Users are mapped to socket IDs for direct message delivery.
+- Events:
+  - `register-user`: Registers a user with their socket ID.
+  - `send-message`: Sends a message to a specific user or group.
+  - `recieved-message`: Notifies clients to fetch new messages.

 ---